 These exercises could include the use of gymnic balls, therabends and other related equipment.
 The exercises are not only used to improve the stability of the spine, muscle coordination, balance and strength.
 They are also designed to increase the body’s awareness (see sensory integration).
 Linking motor learning with global reflex motor pattern and the interactions of sensory input leads to the most efficacious interventions in spinal care.

 No. DNS is a scientific method created by prof.Kolar in Motol Hospital, Prague, Czech Republic.
 It is based on years of research in the fields of manual medicine, adult and pediatric neurology and sports medicine.
 In Europe it is practiced by Medical doctors, Physiotherapists and Chiropractors.
+There has been a number of well conducted studies in Prague as well as in US proving DNS efficiency.

 DNS is wholistic approach because it treats the origin of pain in the musculoskeletal system by adressing all of its dysfunctional components together by activating global motor stereotypes.This type of stimulation achieves regulation of many different centers in the brain affecting : motor , sensory, autonomic components of the nervous system as well as joints, muscles and soft tissues in the periphery.
 This type of activation helps to regulate all these functions together with breathing.
 Synchronizing automatic breathing with movement brings most effective results in spinal care because it achieves ultimate stability of the spine and most economic use of muscles ,thus preventing repetetive strain, overuse and destruction to the disc material.